AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-data-connector.md

    ![](assets/webanalytics_delivery_properties_003.png)

 1. Open the delivery properties.
 1. Go to the **[!UICONTROL Web Analytics]** tab and select the previously created external account.
-Refer to [Step 2: Create the external account in Campaign](#step-2--create-the-external-account-in-campaign).
+Refer to [Configure your external account in Adobe Campaign Classic](#external-account-classic).

    ![](assets/webanalytics_delivery_properties_002.png)